Court hears of 'torches and pitchforks' message in Oath Keepers Jan. 6 riot trial | Politics

 Court hears of 'torches and pitchforks' message in Oath Keepers Jan.
 6 riot trial

-Prosecutors urged members of a jury to convict Oath Keepers founder Stewart Rhodes and four others for their roles in storming the U.S. Capitol on Jan.
-6, 2021, saying they formed an "armed rebellion" to disrupt the peaceful transfer of power.
+Prosecutors urged a jury to convict Oath Keepers founder Stewart Rhodes and four others for their roles in storming the U.S. Capitol on Jan.
+6, 2021, saying some came clad in military gear as part of an alleged plot to forcefully disrupt the peaceful transfer of power.
 "They concocted a plan for an armed rebellion to shatter a bedrock of American democracy," prosecutor Jeff Nestler said on Monday in an opening statement at their trial in federal court in Washington.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)